Advice & Services

 Most of the UK’s leading fine art dealers offer a variety of advisory services enabling clients to pay for art market trend reports, independent valuation reports, and numerous other presentations designed to give the impression that there is some flawless algorithm to the successful buying of art.
 In truth art prices go up and art prices go down and shelling out on spread sheets and buying by numbers won’t improve your odds of purchasing a good picture.

 “Ah, but we’re not advising just anyone”, they would say, “We are giving specialist guidance to wealthy clients looking to make sound financial investments”.
 Hmm.

 Here’s the thing.
 If you’re wealthy, and I mean wealthy enough to have millions to play with all the advice you’ll ever need to speculate in the art market is this; buy Basquiat, Warhol, Richter and Koons.
-Either that or take one of whatever Steve Cohen, Leo DiCaprio, or Paul Allen is having because when they buy a picture the subsequent demand for that artist’s work is guaranteed and any work coming up for sale in future will never be allowed to sell for less because it is in the interests of the same buyers to keep that artist’s prices high.
+Either that or take one of whatever Steve Cohen, Leo DiCaprio, or Paul Allen is having because when they buy a picture the subsequent demand for that artist’s work is guaranteed and any work coming up for sale in future will never be allowed to sell for less because it is in the interests of the same buyers to keep the sale prices for that artist consistently high.

 Forget trying to predict future prices and the dubious promise of financial return and instead buy what you like the look of and want to live with every day.
 Of course no-one wants to waste money and a little research into an artist’s previous work and sales history can be useful.
 But don’t over-complicate it.
 The process of buying a painting should be fun and any choice based upon instinct and personal taste.
 Enjoy.